donaghb/docs-project/docs/index.md

 #### Further Reading

-For more information on the completing different manual or custom installations, prerequisites  or additional administration tasks for ownCloud, see:
+For more information on the completing of different manual or custom installations, prerequisites  or additional administration tasks for ownCloud, see:

 * [ownCloud Documentation](https://doc.owncloud.org/server/10.1/admin_manual/installation/)